-- Dr. George McCracken is the principal investigator of the National Institute of Child Health and Development’s Pediatric Pharmacology Research Unit Network located at Children’s and UT Southwestern.
+- George McCracken, M.D., is the principal investigator of the National Institute of Child Health and Development’s Pediatric Pharmacology Research Unit Network located at Children’s and UT Southwestern.

 Research areas include: